dalarcont/pwpost/README.md

     File 'viewPost': Is the page made to see an specific post/entry.
 It isn't necessary to be logged in to use this page.

+    File 'FirstAccess': Is the page made to first user's loggin, contains a procedure to verify if the user's email is the same as the signup email.

   -

   You can feel free to ask me anything...